 WIDE: Talent approaches the robot with the DNA-bait and TF array strains and YAPD rectangular plate.

 Select the 1,536 agar plate as the source and the target, and the 1,536 short pin pad.
 Select the Replicate Many program [1].
+Select four source plates and the recycle and revisit options.

 CU: Robot touchscreen as talent selects the 1,536 agar plate as source and target, and the 1,536 short pin pad.
-Then talent selects the Replicate Many program.
+Then talent selects the Replicate Many program, 4 source plates, recycle and revisit.

 Each TF array plate can be used to transfer to 3 to 4 YAPD plates.
 The TF array plates used for mating must be 2 to 3 days old, but not more, as mating may be inefficient [1].

 Robot as it transfers the TF array to the YAPD rectangular plate.

+Added shot: Close up of plate.

 To transfer the lawn of a DNA-bait strain to the YAPD plates already containing the TF array, select the 1,536 agar plate as the source and the target, and the 1,536 short pin pad [1].